Michael Kelly (footballer, born 1997): Yeovil Town (loan)

 On 26 January 2021, Kelly joined National League side Yeovil Town on loan until the end of the 2020–21 season.
 On 30 January, Kelly made his Yeovil debut, playing the entirety of a 3–1 victory over Dover Athletic.

 Eastleigh

 On 29 June 2021, Kelly joined National League side Eastleigh on a permanent deal.
 On 30 April 2022, Kelly scored a first senior goal with an equalising penalty in the eleventh minute of additional time to earn a 3–3 draw with King's Lynn Town.

 He was released by the club at the end of the 2022–23 season.

 Scunthorpe United

 On 15 May 2023, he was announced to be joining recently relegated National League North club Scunthorpe United on a two-year deal upon the expiration of his Eastleigh contract.

 Boston United

 On 11 June 2025, Kelly joined National League side Boston United on a two-year deal, reuniting with Pilgrims manager Graham Coughlan whom Kelly had played under at Bristol Rovers.

+Loan to Chester

+On 13 January 2026, Kelly joined National League North side Chester on loan until the end of the season.

+Spalding United

+On 7 July 2026, Kelly joined newly-promoted National League North side Spalding United.